MobilityData/GTFS_Schedule_Best-Practices/index.md

 <h3 id="branches">Branches</h3>

-__1.__ Some routes may share significant portions of alignment and stops, but also include sections that serve distinct stops and alignments.
-The primary route name and relationship to its branches may be indicated by route name(s), headsigns, and trip short name.
+Some routes may include branches.
+Alignment and stops are shared amongst these branches, but each also serves distinct stops and alignment sections.
+The relationship among branches may be indicated by route name(s), headsigns, and trip short name using the further guidelines below.

-__2.__ In naming branch routes, it is recommended to follow other passenger information materials.
+__1.__ In naming branch routes, it is recommended to follow other passenger information materials.
 Below are descriptions and examples of two cases: <!-- (97) -->

-* If timetables and on-street signage represent two distinctly named routes (e.g. 1A and 1B), then present this as such in the GTFS, using the `route_short_name` and/or `route_long_name` fields. <!-- (97A) -->
+__1A.__ If timetables and on-street signage represent two distinctly named routes (e.g. 1A and 1B), then present this as such in the GTFS, using the `route_short_name` and/or `route_long_name` fields. <!-- (97A) -->

 * __Example__: GoDurham Transit [routes 2, 2A, and 2B](http://admin.gotransitnc.org/sites/default/files/godurham/aug2016/Route%202%20PDF%20August%202016.pdf) share a common alignment throughout the majority of the route, but they vary in several different aspects.
   * Route 2B serves additional stops in a spur of the shared alignment path.
   * Routes 2A and 2B operate daytime hours M-Sat.
   * Route 2 runs nights, Sundays, and holidays.

-* If agency-provided information describes branches as the same named route, then utilize the `trips.headsign`, `stop_times.headsign`, and/or `trips.trip_short_name` fields. <!-- (97B) -->
+__1B.__ If agency-provided information describes branches as the same named route, then utilize the `trips.headsign`, `stop_times.headsign`, and/or `trips.trip_short_name` fields. <!-- (97B) -->
 * __Example__: GoTriangle [route 300](http://admin.gotransitnc.org/sites/default/files/maps-and-schedules/gotriangle/RoutesAndSchedules-1561.pdf) travels to different locations depending on the time of day.
 During peak commuter hours extra legs are added onto the standard route to accommodate workers entering and leaving the city.